camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

   - bursts of increased latency can already have an impact
 - Managing DNS and incoming traffic

+## Region loss

+The loss of a region will invariably affect Camunda 8, regardless of whether it's the primary or secondary region.

+It means in practice that Zeebe can not function if half its brokers are not reachable anymore and will stop processing any new data.
+This will also affect the WebApps since they can not update or push new workflows.
+Ultimately causing your workflow engine to halt until the region loss has been fixed one way or another.

+The [operational procedure](<!-- TODO: link -->) looks in detail at how to temporarily recover from a region loss and ultimately how to fully reestablish the lost region.

 ## Guides

 - Get yourself familiar with our [AWS setup guide](<!-- TODO: link -->) that showcases an example setup in AWS by utilizing the managed Elastic Kubernetes Service (EKS) and VPC peering for a dual-region setup with Terraform.